anton-bot/Full-Emoji-List/README.md

     ...
     string replyMessage = "Thanks for shopping with us! " + Emoji.Blush;
     string replyMessage2 = "We hope to see you again in our store" + Emoji.Kissing_Heart;
+    ...

+## Usage and questions

+MIT licensed; use for any purpose.
+For questions or comments please open an issue in this repository.
+Glad if that file helps!